NC22/Volna42BW-Tools/fontConv/fonts/README.md

-# Default open-source or free o use fonts
+# Default open-source or free to use fonts

 Fonts suggested here used only for testing and non-commercial purposes.